JoAy76/HumanBenchmarkReactionTimeBot/README.md

 If you need to stop the program use the key interrupt (CTRL + C)

 If you want to use this for other purposes, you can edit screengrab sizes, rgb values and more!
+RGB Values might need to be adjusted!

 **NOTE: THIS SCRIPT/BOT TAKES A SCREENSHOT OF ONE PIXEL ON THE SCREEN!
 THIS PIXEL CAN BE CONFIGURABLE IN THE IDLE.
 TO CHANGE THE VALUES OF SCREENGRAB HERE'S A GUIDE:**